-CNET Asks: Who has the best upcoming games?
+CNET asks: Who has the best upcoming games?

 Along with the Xbox One X announcement, Microsoft fans are expecting:

-- Assassin's Creed Origins: This Xbox exclusive game is the prequel to the Egypt-based action series, Assassins Creed.
+- Assassin's Creed Origins: This game is the prequel to the Egypt-based action series, Assassins Creed.

 - Crackdown 3: This futuristic shooting game has been long overdue, and it's finally been announced.